PowerShell/DscResources/BestPractices.md

 ```

 ### Get-TargetResource with unused mandatory parameters should include "Not used in Get-TargetResource" in the comment-based help parameter description

+The inclusion of a mandatory parameter that is never used could signal that there is a design flaw in the implementation of the Get-TargetResource function.
+The mandatory parameters that are used to call Get-TargetResource should help to retrieve the actual values of the properties for the resource.
+For example, if there is a parameter `Ensure` that is mandatory, that parameter will might not be used to retrive the actual values.
+Another example would be if a parameter `FilePathName` is set to be mandatory, but `FilePathName` is actually a property that Get-TargetResource should return the actual value of.
+In that case it does not make sense to assign a value to `FilePathName` when calling Get-TargetResource because that value will never be used.

+If there is a need design-wise to include a mandatory parameter that is never used, then the comment-based help for that parameter should contain the description 'Not used in Get-TargetResource'.

 **Bad:**